ibm-cloud-docs/power-iaas/faq.md

 The {{site.data.keyword.powerSys_notm}} offering supports the following operating systems:
 * S922  -  7.1 or later
 * E980  -  7.1 or later
-* S1022 -  7.1 TL 5 or later
+* S1022 -  7.1 Technology Level (TL) 5 or later

-Stock images available when you create a virtual machine are:
+The following stock images are available when you create a virtual machine:
 * AIX 7.3 TL2
 * AIX 7.2 TL5 SP7

 [On-premises]{: tag-red}

-The IBM {{site.data.keyword.powerSys_notm}} Private Cloud offering supports the following operating systems:
+The IBM {{site.data.keyword.powerSys_notm}} Private Cloud supports the following operating systems:
 * S1022 - 7.2 or later
 * E1080 - 7.2 or later

-Stock images available when you create a virtual machine are:
+The following stock images are available when you create a virtual machine:
 * AIX 7.3 TL1 SP2
 * AIX 7.3 TL1 SP1
 * AIX 7.2 TL5 SP6